mahadevananair1/python-1/pygame/README.md

 # Pygame
-This is all my games in Python(Pygame)
+This is all my games in Python3(Pygame)
 This games are develop in linux, so this may not work in windows machine

 ## To run